By Linda Pashaj

 Property Management System

 The property management system (PMS) acts as a central hub for hotel operations, managing many of the functions related to inventory control and connecting to additional solutions that facilitate distribution and pricing.
 PMS functions include reservations and guest profiles, check-in and checkout, and housekeeping and accounting.
-With a modern PMS, managing split or shared inventory is easy.
+With a modern PMS, managing split inventory is easy.
 And guests aren’t kept waiting while hotel staff tries to figure out if their room is clean, dirty, or occupied.

 A channel manager allows hotels to distribute inventory on multiple booking channels from one centralized platform, ensuring rates and availability are always in sync.
 When a room is sold on one channel, availability is automatically updated on the other channels.
-This allows for the efficient, real-time management of room inventory, enables pooled inventory, and prevents lost sales and double bookings.
+This allows for the efficient, real-time management of room inventory, enables pooled and split inventory, and prevents lost sales and double bookings.

 A website booking engine also facilitates room distribution, enabling hotels to display real-time availability and rates on their website and sell rooms directly to guests.
 With an integrated payment gateway, payment details are automatically populated into the reservation.
 This provides a seamless booking experience for guests and reduces OTA commissions for the hotel.